top of page

 Status: Obsolete

-In 1989 the "FRT-4" was redesigned to reposition the fine tuners horizontally.
-It had "Fernandes" printed on the tail and "FRT TREMOLO SYSTEM" embossed on the upper base plate.
-Both knife edges were round again.
+In 1989, the FRT-7 (with bridge lock), FRT-4 (without saddle height adjustability), and FRT-5 (with saddle height adjustability) were each redesigned to reposition the fine tuners horizontally.
+They had "Fernandes" printed across the top of their tail and "FRT TREMOLO SYSTEM" embossed on the upper base plate.
+Both knife edges went back to being round again.
 The kit versions sold to the public had a sticker on the block saying "Made in Korea."
-From 1989, there was no more mention of "Head Crasher" on any Fernandes tremolos or in any literature.
+The FRT-6 and FRT-8 remained unchanged.
+The FRT-9 was dropped.

-According to the 1989 Fernandes catalog, only two tremolos were offered on Fernandes guitars for 1989: the FRT-4 "with pitch shift cavity" and the FRT-8.
+According to the 1990 Fernandes catalog, only two FRT tremolos were offered on Fernandes guitars for that year: the FRT-4 and the FRT-8.

 From 1996 Fernandes started to advertise the German Schaller licensed Floyd Rose on their U.S.A range of guitars.
 It was designated "SFRT-2."